Repositioning Cruises – Great Deals

 “They’re the absolute best cruise travel deals available!” my one friend insisted.
 And she proceeded to educate me.

 Some ships sail the same itinerary – or at least stay in the same region – year round.
-Others switch routes with the seasons, requiring them to reposition the ship from one home port to another, which is by necessity a one-way trip.
-Rather than sail without passengers the cruise lines sell these repositioning trips at a significant discount.
-Although these cruises require travelers to arrange for more expensive one-way airfare, they also visit more ports of call because they are not limited by the round-trip requirement.
+Others switch routes with the seasons, requiring them to move the ship from one home port to another, which is by necessity a one-way trip.
+The latter, which occur twice each year, are known as repositioning cruises.
+Rather than sail without passengers the cruise lines sell these cruises at a significant discount.
+Although they require travelers to arrange for more expensive one-way airfare, they also visit more ports of call because they are not limited by the round-trip requirement.
 Further research turned up some intriguing examples:

-- Cruise West’s Spirit of Oceanus is a small, luxury ship that departs from Anchorage, Alaska on September 10, 2009 for an 18-night Bering Sea crossing dubbed the Ring Of Fire.
+- Cruise West’s Spirit of Oceanus is a small, luxury ship that departs from Anchorage, Alaska for an 18-night Bering Sea crossing dubbed the Ring Of Fire.
 On its way to Kobe, Japan, the ship visits the Alaskan, Russian, and Japanese ports of Seward, Kodiak, Shumagin Islands, Dutch Harbor, Kiska Island, Attu Island, Petropavlovsk, Atlasova Island, Kuril Islands, Kushiro, Matushima, and Ise.
-The per person price of $8049 can be reduced an additional $800 by booking before May 8th.
-While I wouldn’t classify this as a “steal” it is seemingly a good price for this type of vessel.

-- Holland America‘s Zuiderdam sails from Vancouver on September 26, 2009.
+- Holland America‘s Zuiderdam sails from Vancouver.
 This 18-day “Fall Panama Canal” itinerary includes Vancouver, Los Angeles, Cabo San Lucas, Acapulco, Huatulco, Puerto Quetzal, Corinto, Panama Canal cruising, San Blas Islands, Santa Marta, Half Moon Cay, terminating at Ft.
 Lauderdale, Florida.
-The price for an inside cabin is $1,599 per person.

-To learn more, visit TheCruiseCritic.com, who seems to be an expert on these things, where you can plug your requirements into their Find a Cruise search engine, or contact your favorite cruise line directly for more information.
+To learn more, visit TheCruiseCritic.com, who seems to be an expert on repositioning cruises.
+Not only do they offer great insight on the pros and cons of these unique itineraries, you can plug your requirements into their Find a Cruise search engine for more information.